naveen-1609/Restaurant_Rating_Prediction/README.md

 ![](https://i.imgur.com/dEDl1zx.png)

 ## Overview
-This is a Flask web app which predicts fare of Flight ticket.
+This is a Flask web app which predicts Rating of Restaurant.
+Codes has to be given for the Cuisine, location, Restaurant type and menu item as per the list attached.

 ## Motivation
 I am really facinated about Data Science, This is my first End-to-End Data Science project.
 It may not be the the best one, but I have learnt a lot.
 This pandamic really helped me to choose a right career option.
 The first video which I watched about data science really introduced me to Data Science world and that is when I have set DS as my career goal.
 I really struggled in the beginning but eventually I took my time to get confortable and slowly I started loving the challenges which I felt intimidating at first.